Policy Centre

 • Editing footage in a creative way (for example, a compilation of the ten best wedding cakes, assembled into a countdown list, with added context, commentary and/or creative elements)

-• Showing clips from social media when the content is both 1) properly attributed to the original creator, and 2) presented with original commentary about its relevance to newsworthy current events, trends, or public discourse
+• Showing clips from social media when the content is both 1) properly attributed to the original creator, and 2) presented with original commentary about its relevance to newsworthy current events, trends or public discourse.

 You publish authentic content that builds trust with Snapchatters and advertisers.
 You do not mislead.
 Your tiles or introductions set up expectations that are rewarded within the rest of your content.

-Not Monetizable:
+Not Monetisable:

 You primarily or frequently publish unoriginal content that you did not create and which you did not transform in a meaningful way, such as: